indieisaconcept/fixturl/README.md

 > Example of url combinations

 `fixturl` will return an array containing generated fixtures.
 For convenience the following additional Array methods are made available.

-Behind the scenes `fixturl` uses [reverend](reverend-url) to support express like route parameter subsitution.

 ### first